 Starting a new job is exciting but can be daunting.
 Trying to retain everything from the get-go is virtually impossible but remembering certain things will help ease you in faster.
-By focusing on the little things early on it’ll enable you to build relationships, get to know the company culture and avoid any unnecessary mistakes.
+By focusing on the little things early on it will enable you to build relationships, get to know the company culture and avoid any unnecessary mistakes.

 Learn all the crucial first names